 If a detector is located on the same level as your heating unit, place the detector AT LEAST 10 feet away from the unit.

 New fire extinguishers are not required to be serviced and tagged, as long as the seller or agent can provide proof of purchase or receipt.

 *The Legislature recently amended and enacted P.L.1991, c.
 92 (C.52:27D-198.1), requiring that all one- and two-family dwellings at a change of occupancy be provided with a portable fire extinguisher, in addition to the requirements for smoke and carbon monoxide detectors.This provision does not apply to seasonal rental units.This law went into effect on November 1, 2005.

 The fees below are per inspection visit, including re-inspections.The Certificate of Smoke Detector and Carbon Monoxide Alarm Compliance (CSDCMAC) as required by N.J.A.C.
 5:70-2.3 for residential dwellings at time of resale, regardless if owner occupied or registered as a rental property, based upon the amount of time remaining before the change of occupant/inspection date is expected, as follows:

-Requests for CSDCMAC received four to 10 business days prior to the date of inspection prior to the change of occupant:$75.00 per inspection.
+Requests for CSDCMAC received four to 9 business days prior to the date of inspection prior to the change of occupant:$75.00 per inspection.
 (Beginning May 1, 2018, this fee will be $100.00)

-Requests for a CSDCMAC received fewer than four business days prior to the date of inspection prior to the change of occupant:$125.00 per inspection.
+Requests for a CSDCMAC received fewer than 4 business days prior to the date of inspection prior to the change of occupant:$125.00 per inspection.
 (Beginning May 1, 2018, this fee will be $170.00)